 Ponderosa pine is one of the most widespread conifers in the western United States.
 It commonly grows in lower to mid-elevation forests where summers are dry, and fire has historically played a regular role.

 This species is well adapted to frequent, low-intensity fires.
 Its thick bark protects the trunk, while its growth pattern allows it to recover after disturbance.
-Ponderosa pine also tolerates dry conditions, making it a stable presence in forests that face recurring stress.
+Understanding what happens to ecosystems after forest fires shows why fire-resilient species like ponderosa pine are so critical to western forest recovery.

 Because of these traits, ponderosa pine often anchors forests that experience repeated disturbance, helping maintain structure and allowing other species to regenerate.